-Your Company has neither accepted nor renewed any Deposits from the public within themeaning of Companies Act 2013 as such no amount of principal or interest was outstandingon the date of the Balance Sheet and also on the date of this Report.
+Your Company has neither accepted nor renewed any Deposits from the public within themeaning of the Companies Act 2013 as such no amount of principal or interest wasoutstanding on the date of the Balance Sheet and also on the date of this Report.

 SUBSIDIARIES JOINT VENTURES AND ASSOCIATE COMPANIES

-Your Company did not have any Joint Venture or Associate Company as on the end of thefinancial year.
+Your Company did not have any Joint Venture or Associate Company as at the end of thefinancial year.

 RELATED PARTY TRANSACTIONS

 All the related party transactions were placed before the Audit Committee as well asthe Board for approval.
 Prior omnibus approval of the Audit Committee was obtained on ayearly basis for the transactions which are of a foreseen and repetitive nature.
-Thetransactions entered into pursuant to the omnibus approval so granted are audited and astatement giving details of all related party transactions is placed before the AuditCommittee and the Board of Directors for their approval on quarterly basis.
-The details ofall related party transactions are disclosed in the SI.
-No. 24.2 of the Notes forming partof the Financial Statements.
+Thetransactions entered into pursuant to the omnibus approval so granted are audited and astatement giving details of all related party transactions is placed before the AuditCommittee and the Board of Directors for their noting/approval on quarterly basis.
+Thedetails of all related party transactions are disclosed in the SI.
+No.39 of the Notesforming part of the Financial Statements.